Human Resources, Staffing, and Performance

 Key Takeaways

-• An RHIA leader should separate individual performance problems from workflow design, training gaps, and staffing shortages.
+• An RHIA leader separates individual performance problems from workflow design, training gaps, and staffing shortages.

 HR Decisions in HIM Operations

-Human resources management is part of Domain 5 because people are a central control in HIM operations.
-Staff decisions affect documentation integrity, release workflows, coding accuracy, data reporting, privacy monitoring, and revenue cycle performance.
-The RHIA exam often places the candidate in a manager role and asks for the next best action when performance is weak, workloads shift, or a new requirement changes the work.
+Human resources is part of Domain 5 because people are a central control in HIM operations.
+Staff decisions affect documentation integrity, ROI workflows, coding accuracy, data reporting, privacy monitoring, and revenue cycle performance.
+The exam often puts you in a manager role and asks for the next best action when performance is weak, workloads shift, or a new requirement changes the work.

 A strong HR answer starts with diagnosis.
-If turnaround is poor, ask whether volume increased, the work queue changed, staffing is short, training is incomplete, or the system is inefficient.
-If one employee repeatedly mishandles requests after clear training and feedback, corrective action may be appropriate.
-If the entire team struggles after a new EHR workflow, the better answer is likely workflow review and additional training.
+If turnaround is poor, ask whether volume rose, the queue changed, staffing is short, training is incomplete, or the system is slow.
+If one employee repeatedly mishandles requests after clear training and documented feedback, progressive discipline may apply: the standard sequence is verbal warning, written warning, suspension, then termination, with documentation at each step.
+If the entire team struggles after a new EHR workflow, the answer is workflow review and retraining, not discipline.

 HR issueRHIA leadership response

-Department-wide backlogReview volume, staffing model, workflow design, system barriers, and training needs
+Department-wide backlogReview volume, staffing model, FTE coverage, workflow, system barriers, training

-One repeated error patternValidate competency, coach with examples, monitor correction, and document follow-up
+One repeated error patternValidate competency, coach with examples, monitor correction, apply progressive discipline

-New regulatory requirementUpdate procedures, train affected roles, confirm understanding, and audit adoption
+New regulatory requirementUpdate procedures, train affected roles, confirm competency, audit adoption

-High turnoverAnalyze workload, role clarity, onboarding, supervision, scheduling, and retention risks
+High turnoverAnalyze workload, role clarity, onboarding, supervision, scheduling, retention risk

 Cross-coverage gapBuild backup skills and define priority work during shortages

-Competency validation matters in HIM because mistakes can create patient access delays, privacy incidents, claim problems, or inaccurate reporting.
-A sign-in sheet proves attendance, not competence.
-Stronger validation includes case examples, observed work, quality review, system demonstrations, or post-training audits.
+Competency validation matters because mistakes create access delays, privacy incidents, claim problems, or bad data.
+A sign-in sheet proves attendance, not competence; stronger validation uses case examples, observed work, quality review, system demonstrations, or post-training audits.
+Performance management must be fair and documented: staff need clear duties, current procedures, training, feedback, and the tools to do the work before corrective action is defensible.

 Test Your Knowledge